Scholarships Fellowships and Other Appointments and Monetary Awards to Students - UTDPP1104

 Scholarship programs are administered by various university departments, schools, and other units including the offices of cabinet-level officers as well as the Dean of Graduate Studies, the Dean of Undergraduate Education and the University Committee on Student Fellowships and Scholarships.

 Scholarship and fellowship awards are determined by selection committees appointed by the university officials responsible for the scholarship programs.
 The University Committee on Student Fellowships and Scholarships is appointed by the President with the advice of the Academic Council.
-University-wide programs based on academic merit are administered by the the Dean of Graduate Studies or the Dean of Undergraduate Education, who may appoint a selection committee with approval of the Executive Vice President and Provost for Academic Affairs.
+University-wide programs based on academic merit are administered by the the Dean of Graduate Studies or the Dean of Undergraduate Education, who may appoint a selection committee with approval of the Chief Academic Officer.
 In the case of programs within the Schools, selection committees are appointed by the deans of the schools annually.

 Coordination: The Office of Financial Aid, as the University's central location for information on all scholarships, fellowships, and other monetary awards awarded, processes all awards once the appropriate approval and notification has been made by the applicable account manager and awarding authority.